vikasksrivastava/gridster-jekyll-theme/_posts/Cloud/2019-09-28-AWSCSA-Associate.md

 > **IAM is Global and does not require a region selection.**

-Now once you have enable IAM , you can use the link show in the picture below to login
+Now once you have enabled IAM , you can use the link show in the picture below to login.

 ![](/assets/markdown-img-paste-2019111907144369.png)